jenya4361/Composite-LightCurve-Asteroids-PlotsDrawer/README.md

-# Code with Qt Creator
+# Created with Qt Creator